aliensmuse/visual-json-tree-decent/README.md

-# visual-json-tree-decent
+# json-tree-visualization
-Quick prototype using javascript and D3 to build an interactive HTML interface for loading in a JSON object and graphically rendering it.
+Simple HTML Presentation of a JSON Object using D3, Javascript Recursion, and JSON Path for Javascript.